hyperagon/hyperagon.github.io/content/posts/2024-03-30/index.md

-summary = 'What to do with labeled images.' date = 2024-03-30T09:35:59Z draft = false tags = ['chkrootkit', 'yolo', 'goal 3', 'resources', 'google colab', 'jupyter notebook', 'github']
+summary = 'What to do with labeled images.' date = 2024-03-30T09:35:59Z draft = false tags = ['yolo', 'goal 3', 'google colab', 'jupyter notebook', 'github']
 +++
-So I used `chkrootkit` and found several suspicious files including `Ǹetwork Manager`.
-Use the `-q`flag to only list suspicious files.
-It appears to be [outdated](https://forums.linuxmint.com/viewtopic.php?t=330400).

-Also got the Colab notebook to continue accordingly by using `$root_dir/yolo-license-plates/yolov3-train_last.weights` instead of `$DN/darknet53.conv.74` as the last argument.
+Got the Colab notebook to continue accordingly by using `$root_dir/yolo-license-plates/yolov3-train_last.weights` instead of `$DN/darknet53.conv.74` as the last argument.
 Thanks to [this guide](https://github.com/pjreddie/darknet/issues/1458) for that, while obvious I'm not experienced with **Darknet**.

 This also produced **_best.weights** although they were just panned and of little relevance.